 This formulation is shown below:

 This formulation captures the co-deployment of both subsystems A and B under uncertainty in both demands.
 Specifically, for both subsystems, Stage 1 demands, $D_A^1$ and $D_B^1$, are known, but Stage 2 demands, $D_A^{2s}$ and $D_B^{2s}$, are uncertain, represented by scenarios $s\in\mathcal{S}$.
 If we consider $S_A$ scenarios for Subsystem A’s demands and $S_B$ scenarios for Subsystem B’s demands, all the $S_A \cdot S_B$ combinations will be included in the scenario set $\mathcal{S}$ due to the coupling between these two subsystems.
-In the same way as the single-subsystem case, the variables are defined as the capacity for each subsystem for the first stage, $x_A^1$ and $x_B^1$, and that for the second stage in each scenario, $x_A^{2s}$ and $x_B^{2s}$.
-Using the same cost model, deploying Stage 1 with the size of $x_A^1$ and $x_B^1$ requires cost $C_A^1 \cdot (x_A^1)^\alpha$ and $C_B^1 \cdot (x_B^1)^\alpha$, respectively, and expanding its capacity by $dx_A^{2s}$ and $dx_B^{2s}$ also requires additional cost $C_A^2 \cdot (dx_A^{2s})^\alpha$ and $C_B^2 \cdot (dx_B^{2s})^\alpha$, respectively, when necessary; when the needed capacity for Stage 2 is the same as or smaller than the Stage 1 capacity, we do not need extra expansion cost.
-The demand for each subsystem includes both the demand of each subsystem itself (e.g., $D_A^1$ and $D_A^{2s}$) and the demand caused by the other subsystem (e.g., the terms $d_{AB} \cdot x_{AB}^1$ and $d_{AB} \cdot x_{AB}^{2s}$ represents the coupling effect from the origin subsystem B to the destination subsystem A).
-For example, any capacity decision in Subsystem B, $x_B$, is propagated to Subsystem A as a coupling variable $x_{AB}$ and adds its demand by $d_{AB}\cdot x_{AB}$, and vice versa, for both Stages and all scenarios.
-Due to this coupling, we need to design the co-deployment decision for both subsystems, considering both sources of uncertainties in these two subsystems.
-This optimization problem can be solved either as a single optimization problem or through problem decomposition into smaller problems solved in parallel and iteratively.
-This formulation is referred to as \textit{fully flexible} formulation in this paper.
+In the same way as the single-subsystem case, the variables are defined as the capacity for each subsystem for the first stage, $x_A^1$ and $x_B^1$, and for the second stage in each scenario, $x_A^{2s}$ and $x_B^{2s}$.
+Using the same cost model, deploying Stage 1 with the size of $x_A^1$ and $x_B^1$ requires cost $c_A^1 \cdot (x_A^1)^\alpha$ and $c_B^1 \cdot (x_B^1)^\alpha$, respectively, and expanding its capacity by $dx_A^{2s}$ and $dx_B^{2s}$ also requires additional cost $c_A^2 \cdot (dx_A^{2s})^\alpha$ and $c_B^2 \cdot (dx_B^{2s})^\alpha$, respectively, when necessary; when the needed capacity for Stage 2 is the same as or smaller than the Stage 1 capacity, we do not need extra expansion cost.
+The demand for each subsystem includes both the demand of each subsystem itself (e.g., $D_A^1$ and $D_A^{2s}$) and the demand caused by the other subsystem (e.g., the terms $d_{AB} \cdot x_{AB}^1$ and $d_{AB} \cdot x_{AB}^{2s}$ represent the coupling effect from the origin subsystem B to the destination subsystem A, where $d_{AB}$ is a positive parameter).
+For example, any capacity decision in Subsystem B, $x_B$, impacts Subsystem A through a coupling variable $x_{AB}$ and adds its demand by $d_{AB}\cdot x_{AB}$, and vice versa, for both Stages and all scenarios.
+Due to this coupling, we need to design the co-deployment decision for both subsystems, considering both sources of uncertainty in these two subsystems.
+This problem can be solved either as a single monolithic optimization problem or through problem decomposition into smaller problems solved in parallel and iteratively.
+This formulation is referred to as the \textit{fully flexible} formulation in this paper.